What is an EICR certificate?

 The advantages of using a registered company are:

-• The registration or certification body to which they belong can require them to take steps to correct errors or improve their performance, take sanctions to ensure compliance or ultimately to remove approval.
+- The registration or certification body to which they belong can require them to correct errors or improve their performance, impose sanctions to ensure compliance, or ultimately remove approval.

 Does my property need to follow the 18th Edition of the Wiring Regulations?